 - A study of 46,000 shoppers shows that omnichannel customers spend more money than single-channel customers.

 - And with every additional channel they used, the omnichannel shoppers spent more money in the store.

-- Customers who used 4+ channels spent an average 9% more in the store compared to those who used just one single channel.
+- Customers who used 4+ channels spent an average of 9% more in the store than those who used just one single channel.

 - Increased Customer Loyalty

-- Not only do omnichannel customers spend more, they’re also more loyal to your brand.
+- Not only do omnichannel customers spend more, but they’re more loyal to your brand.

 - The same study shows that within 6 months after an omnichannel shopping experience, these customers had logged 23% more repeat shopping trips to the retailer’s stores.

 - They were also more likely to recommend the brand to family and friends than those who used a single channel.